ekiauhce/ruthelp_bot/README.md

-# @ruthelp_bot completely guide to setup on Ubuntu server 20.04
+# Completely guide to set up bot on Ubuntu server 20.04

 ## Install python and venv